-A solitary fort by the sea that reminds you of colonial eras, limestone caves that lie in a mysterious spell of light and shadows, a museum that houses seashells from all over the world, a memorial built for martyrs in war, special cycling tracks all around the city and a unique breed of trees found nowhere else in the world – Diu offers a variety of fascinating experiences that is sure to make your holiday most memorable.
+A solitary fort by the sea that reminds you of colonial eras, limestone caves that lie in a mysterious spell of light and shadows, a bird sanctuary to enthrall bird watching enthusiasts, a museum that houses seashells from all over the world, a memorial built for martyrs in war, special cycling tracks all around the city and a unique breed of trees found nowhere else in the world – Diu offers a variety of fascinating experiences that is sure to make your holiday most memorable.

 Paradise on earth, Diu, also known as Ilha de Calma (Isle of Calm) in Portuguese, is located off the western coast of Kathiawad in Gujarat, India.